The Benefits of Urban Gardening

 How do you do urban gardening?

 Do you have a fire escape, rooftop, balcony or steps?
 Can you safely install a window box?
 Then you can be an urban gardener!
+One of the many benefits of urban gardening is that urban gardening is beginner-friendly.
 Here’s how:

 1. Work out how much space you have